What Are Eggs?

 70 milligrams of sodium

 6 grams of protein

 Nutrients per serving

 - Calories: 70

 - Protein: 6 grams

-Studies show that most healthy people can eat seven eggs in a week without increasing their risk of heart disease.
-Still, it’s important to be mindful of portion sizes, as eating too many eggs can be harmful.
-Balancing your diet with low-cholesterol, low-sodium foods can help you enjoy eggs as part of a healthy lifestyle.
+Research shows that eating eggs in moderation doesn't have a negative impact on your health.
+It's important, however, to be mindful of portion sizes, as eating too many eggs can be harmful.
+Balancing your diet with low-cholesterol, low-sodium foods and monitoring your calorie intake overall without focusing too much on a single food can help you enjoy eggs as part of a healthy lifestyle.

 Once you get used to cooking eggs, you can experiment with different ways of preparing them, including: